Continuing Education Credit

-The Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States took effect Jan.
-1, 2008 and was developed by the American Academy Actuaries’ Committee on Qualifications, on behalf of the five U.S, actuarial organizations.
+The Qualification Standard for Actuaries Issuing Statements of Actuarial Opinion in the United States (US Qualification Standard) took effect Jan.
+1, 2008.

 The SOA believes that this symposium may be suitable for filling this requirement as continuing education under the US Qualification standard.
 Ultimately, it is an actuary’s responsibility to make a reasonable, good-faith determination of what CE opportunities will enhance his or her ability to practice in a desired field.

 For further information on this requirement, please visit the American Academy of Actuaries Web site.

 Business casual attire is suggested for all sessions as well as receptions.
 Since meeting room temperatures and personal comforts vary, it is recommended that you bring a sweater or jacket to the sessions.
 In Chicago, the average high temperature during April is approximately 64 degrees and the average low is approximately 45 degrees.

 Green seminars incorporate solutions designed to minimize negative impacts on the environment.
 The ERM Symposium has taken a step in that direction by making the event “paperless,” which means:

 - Paper copies of session handouts will not be provided in the meeting rooms.